khudgins/documentation/agent/linux/installDataSource.rst

 ~~~~~~~~

 SERVICE_ID
   ID of the service to be installed.
-It's provided by enstratus.
+It's provided by enStratus.
 Service images are stored
   in /mnt/services/$SERVICE_ID

 CONFIG_FILE
-  Configuration file provided by enstratus.
+  Configuration file provided by enStratus.
 It contains information required to perform
   the installation, such as credentials.

 IMAGE_FILE